 It is a good idea to make sure you balance your diet with healthy, natural sources of folate as well as a moderate amount of folic acid (or methylated folate) from supplements.

 Folic acid fortification is when food manufacturers add folic acid to foods that do not naturally contain folate.
 Beginning in 1998, the USDA required food manufacturers to add folic acid to certain food products that did not naturally contain folate, including enriched bread, flour, cornmeal, rice, pasta, and other grain products contain 400 mcg of folic acid.

 When a person consumes folic acid, the body converts it to the metabolically active form called methylated folate (or L-methylfolate).
 While this form contains the word “folate,” it is not the same as naturally occurring folate.

 Some women have a genetic defect (called MTHFR polymorphism) which makes it hard for them to activate folic acid to a form that their bodies can use.
-This genetic defect does not prevent those with the defect from activating folic acid; it just reduces their ability to do efficiently.
+This congenital disability does not prevent those with the defect from activating folic acid; it just reduces their ability to do so efficiently.

 About 20-50% of the population have one copy of the defective gene, reducing the capacity to activate folic acid by about 30%.
 A much smaller percentage of the population (3-30%) have two copies of the defective gene, which reduces the ability to activate folic acid by about 65%.

 Some preconception prenatal vitamins contain the active form of folic acid (methylated folate).
-Using methylated folate helps ensure that women with the genetic defect are absorbing the right amount of folate to prepare for pregnancy.
-The formation of the neural tube occurs very early in pregnancy (21-27 days after conception), sohe most important time to take methylated folate is while trying to conceive and during early pregnancy.
+Using methylated folate helps ensure that women with the genetic defect absorb the right amount of folate to prepare for pregnancy.
+The formation of the neural tube occurs very early in pregnancy (21-27 days after conception), so the most critical time to take methylated folate is while trying to conceive and during early pregnancy.

 Benefits of Folate Before Pregnancy